fe-sak/game-of-life/README.md

 ### Why?

-I was inspired the moment I saw this automaton while watching [The Art of Code](https://www.youtube.com/watch?v=6avJHaC3C2U&t=34s) and decided to build a interactive system for people to play with
+I was inspired the moment I saw this automaton while watching [The Art of Code](https://www.youtube.com/watch?v=6avJHaC3C2U&t=34s) and decided to build an interactive system for people to play with

 ## Functionalities